The Opal and The Genie

-"Then I pronounce you husband and wife, sealed from this time forth under the vision and witness of those here and the goddesses above.
+"Then I pronounce you husband and wife, sealed from this time forth under the vision and witness of those here and the gods above.
 You may exchange pendants and," the old man bowed to Link with a gifting grin, "you may kiss your bride."

-And he kissed her.
-In fact his lips touched hers so softly it was barely a kiss at all.
+But the hero's lips touched hers so softly it was barely a kiss at all.

 As the room erupted into cheers a rebellious tear rolled down her cheek.
 She wished then that she had asked for a veil to hide behind; it wouldn't do to concern anyone who didn't need to be.
 Her new husband lifted a finger to her cheek and she was furiously pleased to see his face twitch with pain.